monsurah-jim/DATA_ANALYST_PORTFOLIO/README.md

 In this portfolio,i have included few power bi projects that showcasemy data anayltics skills.
 You will links of the dashboardsand reports i have created using power bi.
 These project demonstrate my ability to analyze and present data in a clear and visually appealing ways,making it easy for decision makers to understand the insights and take actions.

+In addition to my critical thinking,problem solving abilities and technical skills, i am able to approach data analysis with strategic mindset, and to identify key issues and opportunities in the data.